 UNCW is an economic engine for the region and an engaged partner with established businesses, entrepreneurs, and non-profit enterprises.

-- Training, mentoring, and networking through UNCW’s Center for Innovation & Entrepreneurship (CIE)
+- Training, mentoring and networking is offered through UNCW’s Center for Innovation & Entrepreneurship (CIE).

-Our almost 18,000 students and 2,500 employees join a global network of alumni and friends.
+Our more than 18,800 students and 2,500 employees join a global network of alumni and friends.

-- Like No Other campaign aims to raise $125 million—including 50,000 alumni gifts—for students, faculty, alumni and facilities
+- Like No Other campaign raised more than $134 million for students, faculty, alumni and facilities